sohans1092004/Two-Player-Chess-1/README.md

 7. Console Interface: The game provides a user-friendly console interface for players to input their moves and view the game state.

+8. Castle: Players can castle the king to king/queen side.

+9. Pawn Promotion: Players get a queen when one of his pawn reaches the other side of the chess board.

+10. Sound Effects: Elevating the interactive experience to new heights, the capstone project introduces captivating sound effects that accompany each strategic move of the chess pieces.

 # Prerequisites

 To run the Two Player Chess game, you need to have the following installed on your system:

 • C/GCC Compiler: The game is built using C programming language.
 It is suggested to use VSCode and after installing the compiler, we need to set its path to environment path variables because it allows the C program to compile from any directory on your computer.

 • Raylib: raylib is a simple and easy-to-use library to enjoy videogames programming.
-You can download raylib from the link https://github.com/raysan5/raylib/releases/latest
+You can download raylib from the link https://github.com/raysan5/raylib/releases/latest.
+You can download raylib library from the website https://www.raylib.com/.
+Notepad++ comes with the downloaded raylib library in which you can get started with two-player-chess.

 # Getting Started
 Follow the steps below to get started with the Two Player Chess: